Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Preliminaries

 \begin{lemma} Let $M$ be a semifinite von Neumann algebra equipped with a normal semifinite faithful trace.
 Suppose $1 \leq p < \infty$.
 Then $M_+ \cap \L^p(M)$ is dense in $\L^p(M)_+$ for the topology of $\L^p(M)$. \end{lemma}

 The readers are referred to \cite{ER}, \cite{Pau} and \cite{Pis7} for details on operator spaces and completely bounded maps.
 If $T \co E \to F$ is a completely bounded map between two operators spaces $E$ and $F$, we denote by $\norm{T}_{\cb, E \to F}$ its completely bounded norm.
 If $E \otp F$ is the operator space projective tensor product of $E$ and $F$, we have a canonical complete isometry $(E \otp F)^*=\CB(E,F^*)$, see \cite[Chapter 7]{ER}.
+We will use the notations $E^\op$ and $\ovl{E}$ for the opposite operator space and the complex conjugate of an operator space $E$.

-The theory of vector-valued noncommutative $\L^p$-spaces was initiated by Pisier \cite{Pis5} for the case where the underlying von Neumann algebra is hyperfinite and equipped with a normal semifinite faithful trace.
+The theory of vector-valued noncommutative $\L^p$-spaces was initiated by Pisier \cite{Pis5} for the case where the underlying von Neumann algebra is \textit{hyperfinite} and equipped with a normal semifinite faithful trace (see \cite{Jun2} for the case where the von Neumann algebra is $\QWEP$).
+Under these assumptions, according to \cite[page 37-38]{Pis5}, for any operator space $E$, the spaces $M \ot_{\min} E$ and $\L^1(M^{\op}) \widehat{\ot} E$ can be embedded by an injective continuous map into a common topological vector space, respecting hereby $\left(M \cap \L^1(M^{\op}) \right) \ot E$.
+This compatibility in the sense of interpolation theory, explained in \cite[page 37]{Pis5} and \cite[page 139]{Pis7} and based on results of Effros and Ruan \cite{ER2,ER3}, relies heavily on the fact that the von Neumann algebra is \textit{hyperfinite} (i.e. approximately finite-dimensional).
 Suppose $1 \leq p \leq \infty$.
-Under these assumptions, for any operator space $E$, we can define by complex interpolation
+Then we can define by complex interpolation

 where $\ot_{\min}$ and $\widehat{\ot}$ denote the injective and the projective tensor product of operator spaces.
 When $E=\C$, we get the noncommutative $\L^p$-space $\L^p(M)$.